 While working as an international tour director, I was exposed to beautiful gems in Asia, South America, and the South Pacific.
-I saw gems everywhereóin hotels, airports, tourist attractions and, naturally, in shopping areas.
+I saw gems everywhereóin hotels, airports, jewelry factories, pearl farms and, naturally, in shopping areas.
 My passengers wanted to know how to get good buys on them and spot quality, so I searched libraries and bookstores for help.
 Even though there was information on gem identification, history, mining and lore, there was little about judging the quality of pearls and colored gems.

 When I heard about a colored gem grading class at the Gemological Institute of America (GIA), I decided to enroll.
 The enthusiasm of the instructors inspired me to sign up for the gemology program there.
 Two years later, I obtained a GIA Graduate Gemologist diploma and began work as a gemologist at a wholesale firm in downtown Los Angeles, the Josam Diamond Trading Corporation.
-It was a great opportunity because I worked with a wide variety of diamonds, rubies, sapphires, emeralds and pearls.
-I was also involved in jewelry quality control.
+It was a great opportunity because I worked with a wide variety of diamonds, rubies, sapphires, emeralds, pearls and other colored gems and I learned what was involved in the manufacturing and pricing of jewelry.
+Besides my role as a gemologist, I was also put in charge of jewelry quality control.

 Ever since Iíd become aware of the need for affordable information on gem evaluation, Iíd wanted to write a consumer guide to buying gems.
 However, when I learned how complex the subject was, I realized it would be better to just focus on diamonds in my first book.
-The Diamond Ring Buying Guide: How to Spot Value & Avoid Ripoffs was published in 1989; it was so successful I decided to continue writing more gem buying guides.
+The Diamond Ring Buying Guide: How to Spot Value & Avoid Ripoffs was published in 1989; it was so successful I decided to continue writing more gem and jewelry books for both consumers and trade professionals.
 To accomplish this, I could only work part-time as a gemologist.
-Gradually, writing, research and book promotion became a full-time occupation.
+Gradually, writing, research, speaking and book promotion became a full-time occupation.

 How did you learn to write?

-After graduating from the University of California at Santa Barbara, I taught English in France, Spain and Japan.
+After graduating from the University of California at Santa Barbara and obtaining a lifetime California State Teaching Credential, I taught English in France, Spain and Japan.
 To do that, I had to learn to communicate in clear, simple English so foreign students could understand me.
-This in turn helped me write about gems in an easy-to-read style that lay people can understand.
+After teaching English abroad for six years, I signed up for the Masters in Linguistics program at San Jose State University and obtained a Master of Arts Diploma.
+The courses leading to my Masters Degree in Linguistics and my ESL teaching experience were very helpful in preparing me to write books and explain technical concepts in clear English with an easy-to-read style.